wypa93/human_activity_recognition/README.md

 **Data Collection**

 the phone was carried in the front right leg pocket, as the data was collected at a rate of 20Hz, which means that 20 data points are captured per second by each axis.
 The extracted csv files are then pre-processed by slicing them into overlapping time windows of size 30 so that for each activity between 300 and 500 observations are generated.
-For each axis in each observation the statistical measurements are calculated.
-However, they slightly differ from the research data frame as they contain quartiles, global maxima and minima.
+For each axis in each observation the statistical measurements are calculated using the pandas function df.describe().

 **Mobile App for Accelerometer Data Capturing**